Political communication research group - Projects

 Print versus Screen: Newspaper Reading Today

-Incivility in Dutch News Media: Content and Effects
+Incivility in News Media: Content and Effects

-Forthcoming and recent Publications
+Forthcoming & recent Publications

 Wurff, van der R., De Swert, K., & Lecheler, S. (2016).
 News Quality and Public Opinion: The Impact of Deliberative Quality of News Media on Citizens' Argument Repertoire.
 International Journal of Public Opinion Research, IJPOR.
 Advance online publication.

 Lecheler, S., & de Vreese, C. H. (2016).
 How long do news framing effects last?
 A systematic review of longitudinal studies.
 Annals of the International Communication Association, 40(1), p.
 3-30, DOI: 10.1080/23808985.2015.11735254.

 Lecheler, S., & Kruikemeier, S. (2016).
 Re-evaluating journalistic routines in a digital age.
 A review of research on the use of online sources.
 New Media & Society, 18(1), 156-171.

-- Feinholdt, A., Schuck, A.R.T., Lecheler, S., & de Vreese, C.H.
+Feinholdt, A., Schuck, A.R.T., Lecheler, S., & de Vreese, C.H.
 (2016).
 Shifting frames: Conditional indirect effects of contested issues on perceived effectiveness through multiple emotions.
 Journal of Media Psycholgy.